 Common Mistakes Students Make in Class 12 Maths Exercise 3.1

-The six errors below account for almost every mark dropped from Ex 3.1 according to recent CBSE marking-scheme commentaries.
+These six errors account for almost every mark dropped from Ex 3.1.

 • Order as columns then rows.
-Always m × n = rows then columns.
-Writing 3 × 4 as 4 × 3 forfeits the 1-mark MCQ.
+Always m × n = rows then columns; the swap forfeits the mark.

 • Scalar vs identity.
 Scalar = equal non-zero diagonal entries; identity = those entries are 1.

 • Diagonal treated as scalar.
-Diagonal entries can differ; only off-diagonal must be zero.
+Diagonal entries can differ; off-diagonal must be zero.

 • Skipping the same-order check on Q8-Q10.
 CBSE awards 0.5 mark for that single line.